vthawat/oauth2_psupassport/README.md

-# Starter kit to integrate OAuth2.0 PSU Passport Service Provider With CodeIgniter 2
+# Starter kit to integrate OAuth2.0 PSU Passport Service Provider With CodeIgniter 2 or 3
 Open Source PHP Framework (originally from EllisLab)

 For more info, please refer to the user-guide at http://www.codeigniter.com/userguide2/